 The heavy texture of popcorn ceilings can harbor dust and dirt, soot from a fireplace, or nicotine use in the home.
 In fact, it can be a source of allergies for some people.
 The texture of the “popcorn” can range from very large particles to hardly noticeable on a ceiling.

 To clean, attempt to wipe down the ceiling with a solution of bleach and water as directed earlier for mold.
 In drastic mold situations, you might have to scrape off the popcorn texture.
 After that, the ceiling can be much more easily cleaned with bleach.

 If the popcorn ceiling was in a bathroom, a slight texture may have to be re-applied, followed by mold-resistant paint.

 If the mold is in other parts of the house, serious inspection must take place.
 Mold can be a health hazard and should be taken seriously.

-This picture mimics the same experience seen in my in-laws home.
+Mysterious drippy brown spots on walls – what could it be?
+The picture below mimics the same experience seen in my in-laws home.
 It is exactly what was happening in their livingroom and adjacent office.
-A person in this forum describes this as leeching of paint, called surfactant leaching, which appears as a drippy substance on an otherwise clean wall.
+Turns out, this leaching of paint is called surfactant leaching, which appears as a drippy substance on an otherwise clean wall.